tnkfactory/ios-sdk-rwd2/iOS_Guide_en.md

 ### 2.3 AdOfferwallView

-if you want to use offerwall as UIView, you can use **AdOfferwallView**.
-AdOfferwallView can be used like UIView. you need to call loadData() function to load ad list. below example is how to add AdOfferwallView to UIViewController and load ad list.
+If you want to use offerwall as UIView, you can use **AdOfferwallView**.
+AdOfferwallView can be used like UIView.
+You need to call loadData() function to load ad list.
+Below example is how to add AdOfferwallView to UIViewController and load ad list.

 ```swift
 // Swift